-Among the strengths of the electric car should also be noted less wear and tear of the brake pads due to the recuperation system.
-The car is able to rapidly gain speed, while driving it is virtually silent.
+Among the strengths of the electric car that should also be noted is less wear and tear on the brake pads due to the recuperation system.
+The car is able to rapidly gain speed while driving it is virtually silent.

-Safety of the model Fiat 500e is at the highest level.
-This can include a system of road stabilization, anti-lock brakes and traction control.
+The safety of the model Fiat 500e is at the highest level.
+This can include a system of road stabilization, anti-lock brakes, and traction control.
 In addition, the car is equipped with side and front airbags, as well as knee airbags and head restraints.
 The system of special parking sensors signals to pedestrians who are nearby that the car is approaching.
 The basic version of the car is equipped with them.
-Full stop of the electric car is carried out thanks to the braking system.
+The full stop of the electric car is carried out thanks to the braking system.
 If we talk about the overall assessment, which put the experts for all active and passive safety systems, it is 4.5 stars.
-The rating was lowered due to lower scores for the safety of pedestrians and rear seat passengers.
+The rating was lowered due to lower scores for the safety of pedestrians and rear-seat passengers.

 |Acceleration 0 – 100 km/h||9.0 sec|